una/personal-goals/happy-moments/happy-moments.md

 05/15/2015
 ---
 I came home from the gym to a package that Rebecca sent me (it was a really nice microphone!).
 Oh my gosh what an amazing gesture.
 This is way better than getting paid.

+05/16/2015
+---
+Tonight I went to Dave & Buster's for Jefferson's birthday.
+I teamed up with Troy and we had an amazing time playing games & collecting tickets.
+Then got capes with them :)

+05/17/2015
+---
+It was a beautiful day for a rooftop party.
+Ryan and Carter had their going away party tonight and Jefferson + Troy + I decided to go on a Memorial Day Weekend trip.

+05/18/2015
+---
+My Ringly finally came in!!!
+After 5 months of waiting -- and it's even more beautiful in person!